 People who exercise regularly may need very intense workouts to get their heart rate up.

-If a person’s heart rate is temporarily outside of these numbers during exercise, it is not usually a medical emergency.
+If a person’s heart rate is temporarily outside these numbers during exercise, it is not usually a medical emergency.
 According to the AHA, a person can push themselves a little more or less depending on their heart rate target.

-For most people, their sleeping heart rate will fall to the lower end of the normal resting heart rate range of 60–100 bpm.
+Most people’s sleeping heart rate will fall to the lower end of the normal resting heart rate range of 60–100 bpm.

 In deep sleep, the heart rate may